 - 1. The statement of the grievance shall be limited to a single grievance and shall remain unchanged through each step of the procedure. - 2.
 Individuals with complaints of discrimination or harassment may file their complaint under either the grievance procedures or the discrimination and harassment procedures.
 Any individual filing a complaint of discrimination or harassment under one of these procedures waives the right to file the same or similar complaint under the other procedure. - 3.
 Any settlement, withdrawal or disposition of a grievance at any step shall not constitute a binding precedent with respect to any similar grievances subsequently filed in the future. - 4.
-The Director of the Barbara C. Baxter Learning Success Center shall maintain grievance log books in which each grievance filed shall be dated and shall be assigned a number.
+The Associate Vice Chancellor for Student Success shall maintain grievance log books in which each grievance filed shall be dated and shall be assigned a number.
 All action related to each grievance shall be recorded in the log book together with the date on which the action or event took place. - 5.
 Read receipted emails using the college's email system and/or certified mail will constitute written notification of grievance procedures unless otherwise specified. - 6.
 All prescribed actions and time commitments shall be strictly enforced.
 Failure by the student to take action within the time prescribed will result in dismissal, with prejudice, of the grievance and adherence to the decision reached at the prior step without further appeal of any kind. - 7.
 Students who initiate external proceedings prior to filing a grievance or while grievance procedures are in progress waive their rights to pursue internal grievance procedures.
 In such cases, all internal procedures cease. - 8.
-In the event a grievance is filed against the Director of the Barbara C. Baxter Learning Success Center, the Vice Chancellor for Student Affairs shall assume duties assigned to the Director in the grievance process, and the Chancellor shall assume duties assigned to the Vice Chancellor for Student Affairs.
+In the event a grievance is filed against the Associate Vice Chancellor for Student Success, the Vice Chancellor for Student Affairs shall assume duties assigned to the Director in the grievance process, and the Chancellor shall assume duties assigned to the Vice Chancellor for Student Affairs.